-The section of the SED and Staff Report which discusses compliance with the Antidegradation Policy considers the effect of Biological Objectives on present and probable uses of water.
+The section of the SED and Staff Report which discusses compliance with the Antidegradation Policy considers the effect of the Stream Biological Objective on present and probable uses of water.

 Environmental characteristics of the hydrographic unit under consideration, including the quality of water available thereto

-The amendment of the Basin Plan to incorporate Biological Objectives is a response to the documented need to properly evaluate environmental characteristics for waterbodies in the Region (San Diego Water Board 2012, San Diego Water Board 2013).
-The direct incorporation of numeric Biological Objectives will provide a framework for the San Diego Region to evaluate the environmental characteristics required under CWC 13241, and that framework is consistent with the San Diego Water Board’s Practical Vision (San Diego Water Board 2013) and Resolution R9-2012-0069 (San Diego Water Board 2012).
+The amendment of the Basin Plan to incorporate the Stream Biological Objective is a response to the documented need to properly evaluate environmental characteristics for waterbodies in the Region (San Diego Water Board 2012, San Diego Water Board 2013).
+The direct incorporation of a numeric stream biological objective will provide a framework for the San Diego Region to evaluate the environmental characteristics required under CWC 13241, and that framework is consistent with the San Diego Water Board’s Practical Vision (San Diego Water Board 2013) and Resolution R9-2012-0069 (San Diego Water Board 2012).
 The amendment of the Basin Plan would apply to surface waters in the San Diego Region.
 The most recent water quality data assessment across the San Diego Region was conducted pursuant to CWA sections 305(b) and 303(d), and adopted by Resolution of the San Diego Water Board (R9-2016-0196) on October 12, 2016.
 This assessment determined that impairments were present in 166 waterbody segments, with 237 new pollutant listings associated with the impairments (San Diego Water Board 2016).
 Of those, 29 waterbody segments were identified as having impaired biological condition associated with a pollutant(s).

 Water quality conditions that could reasonably be achieved through the coordinated control of all factors which affect water quality in the area

-In the San Diego Region, almost 30 percent of stream-miles are estimated to be similar-to-reference and in good condition based upon probabilistic surveys (see section 1.3.1).
-While many of these sites occur within minimally disturbed areas, other sites are located in areas where discharges associated with municipal, construction, and industrial storm water, irrigated agriculture, and other anthropogenic activities occur (Figure 3). result in CSCI scores that meet the 10th percentile of the reference distribution.
+In the San Diego Region, almost 30 percent of stream-miles are estimated to be similar-to-reference and in good condition based upon probabilistic surveys (see section 1.3.2).
+While many of these sites occur within minimally disturbed areas, other sites are located in areas where discharges associated with municipal, construction, and industrial storm water, irrigated agriculture, and other anthropogenic activities occur (Figure 3).
+And, streams throughout the region subject to such discharges are capable of meeting the Stream Biological Objective through implementation of existing water quality control programs and pollutant control measures (San Diego Water Board 2016, San Diego Water Board 2019).

+As discussed in section 4.5.2 of the Staff Report, the Stream Biological Objective does not apply to hardened streambed segments.
+While hardened streambed segments are capable of assessment and have been assessed using the CSCI, there is a lack of data concerning timetables for actions by which such stream segments can be restored to achieve the Stream Biological Objective.
+In many cases, the in-stream control (restoration) of hardened streambed segments may need to be effectively coordinated with concurrent actions to control discharges in order to result in CSCI scores that meet the 10th percentile of the reference distribution.
 The San Diego Water Board needs additional information regarding opportunities and methods by which in-stream restoration of hardened streambed segments would occur as part of the coordinated control of discharges to be able to fully restore these stream segments.
 Hardened streambed segments exist in a variety of natural settings (e.g. top of watershed/bottom of watershed, high gradient/low gradient streams, etc.), as well as developed landscapes, which may result in varied restoration scope, timing, and duration.
 Furthermore, there is a limited sample size of representative restoration projects for fully lined segments in the region.